Black Australorp Chickens (Hens)

 Egg Production:

-• Australorps are prolific layers, producing around 250-300 large, light brown eggs per year.
+Australorps are prolific layers, producing approximately 250-300 large, light-brown eggs per year.
 They are known for their consistency and can lay well even in colder months.

 Meat Production:

-• As a dual-purpose breed, Australorps have a good body size, making them suitable for meat production.
+As a dual-purpose breed, Australorps have a good body size, making them suitable for both meat production and egg production.
 They mature relatively quickly and have a well-rounded carcass.

 Hardiness: